palautatan/palautatan.github.io/index.md

 ![site-banner](images/banners_github.003.jpg)

 # Mabuhay!
 That means "welcome!" in Tagalog.
 And since we're translating, *palautatan* is how you say "statistics".
 My name is Edie Espejo, and here are some of my selected work samples.
 My favorite statistical applications are business, basketball, and biotech.
-In my free time, I love working with basketball data.

 ## Personal Projects
 * Warriors Basketball Analyses (Soon to be posted...)